01 of 08

 In this picture, you see an attractive home office setting, featuring a beautiful multi-colored ceramic floor, printed to look like elegant polished marble tiles.
 Marble is a particularly impressive stone, but it is also notoriously hard to clean and maintain.
 In this office, they have achieved the look of the natural stone, without having to worry about long-term care issues.Continue to 8 of 8 below.

 Multicolored Slate, Ceramic Bathroom Flooring

 One of the things that people prize about natural stone is that each piece is a unique expression of beauty and personality.
-In this bathroom we see a ceramic floor printed to match the random colorized patterns found in natural multicolored chinese slate flooring.
+In this bathroom, you see a ceramic floor printed to match the random colorized patterns found in natural multicolored Chinese slate flooring.
 While the visual recreation is quite impressive, the actual feel of the material will lack some of the textural features found in real slate.